empiricaly/empirica/README.md

 an available subdomain such as `my-empirica-app` (don't use this one), which will give us the `my-empirica-app.meteorapp.com` domain name.
 Meteor will let you know when you try to deploy if the domain is available.
-Finally just run the following command with you settings file and your domain name:
+Finally just run the following command with your settings file and your domain name:

 ```sh
 DEPLOY_HOSTNAME=galaxy.meteor.com meteor deploy my-empirica-app.meteorapp.com --settings settings.json